AristotleRazak/s-processor-school-management-system/README.md

 ### Getting Started
 1. Open the application
-2. Login using admin or teacher credentials
-3. Navigate through the dashboard
+2. Navigate through the dashboard

 ---